ArchiMate Diagram (Layers, Elements, and Relationships)

 Latest ArchiMate Specification

 Architecture modeling has gained a lot of popularity in recent years.
-There are many architecture modeling languages, but the ArchiMate language is one of the most popular.
+Many architecture modeling languages exist, but the ArchiMate language is one of the most popular.
 It is used to create diagrams that show the structure of architecture.

 The ArchiMate 3 specification is a comprehensive guide to creating ArchiMate diagrams.
 It covers all aspects of the language, from basic concepts to more advanced topics.
 It is an excellent resource for anyone who wants to use ArchiMate.